MagdyAbouelnasr/CookMate/README.md

 # CookMate

+you can you # alex@gmail.com  and alexaalexa to login

 ## Project Description

 **CookMate** is an online platform that aims to bring food enthusiasts together in a community where they can share, discover, and enjoy cooking recipes.
 Whether you're a seasoned chef or a culinary novice, CookMate provides a comprehensive set of features that allow you to not only find the perfect dish to whip up but also contribute to a growing repository of diverse and delectable recipes.